ghassanmas/faraj.io/study_notes/symetric_encryption.md

 - It always assumed M and C are in spaces, probably for the easinesss of evacguons
 - For whatever cipher is it, message max length shall has a relation with the frequency of key rotation, and frequecy of key rotation if defined by `two weeks`...

+## Semntic Security

+ Recall earlier, it has been laid out, that only one time pad is prefectly secure.
+ And since it's non practical to have key as long as message, cryptoanalysts came with another defintion caled **Semntic Secuirty**, where they *toloreate the requirements of perfect security such that, they said instead of having same constant proability among M,K given c, which is 1/|Nc|, we allow a room for error called *epislon*, and the value of which epislon is accepted or i.e. a ciper is  **Semantic Secure**, when adversay within certiah amount of time (how long?) and certian compoutaional resourecs (how much?), wouldn't still be able to recover m.

+ It's probably better to cascade the situatoin to Alice and Bob; before they  decide to communicate messages on each other, they need to know is okay per say if Eve given she have access 10 computing machine with X cores and Y time say 1 year for example...

+ Well may be Alice and Bob would say; hummm by 1 year it would be already too late if Eve knew about it and we are certian they she doesn't have more that computal power....

+ This assuming the only variable are computation power and time... but still there is proabbility Eve has access to an efficent algorthim...? thus the gap between computaotin/time better to be as wide as possible form what Alice and Bob set as limit.

 ## Ciphers
 ### 3.1 One-Time pad